adamBacso/hive/content/Electric state.md

 *[[conductors]]* and *[[insulators]]*

->Electic is caused by excess / lack of electrons
+>Electric is caused by excess / lack of electrons

 All charges are the multiples of the charge of an electron, called [[elementary charge]]